shotgunsoftware/sg-jira-bridge/README.md

 - **sg_jira**: Python package for handling the synchronization between Shotgun and Jira.

+## Jira setup

+The "Shotgun Type" and "Shotgun Id" custom string fields need to be added to Issues in Jira and made available in Boards.

+## Shotgun setup
+The "Jira Type" and "Jira Id" custom string fields need to be added to Entities in Shotgun.

 ## Running the setup locally for testing

- A _requirements.txt_ file is provided to install all needed packages and the web app can be run from the command line with Python 2.7
+ A _requirements.txt_ file is provided to install all needed packages.
+ The web app can be run from the command line with Python 2.7:
  - Create a virtualenv: `virtualenv venv`.
  - Activate the virtualenv: `source venv/bin/activate`.
    - On Windows `venv/Scripts/activate` in a Power shell.